-The novel coronavirus outbreak has devastated the U.S. job market.
-Since President Donald Trump declared this global pandemic a national emergency in mid-March, over 30 million people have filed for jobless benefits for the first time.
-Economists predict the unemployment rate will hit double digits for April.
+The COVID-19 pandemic devastated the U.S. job market last year.
+In the months after the pandemic was declared a national emergency, more than 30 million people filed for jobless benefits for the first time and the unemployment rate hit double digits.

-But hope remains.
-As shelter-in-place restrictions keep most nonessential workers home, opportunities for remote work have been growing.
-Brie Reynolds, career development manager for FlexJobs — an online job market specializing in flexible and remote work — says the site saw a 4 percent increase in remote job listings in March, compared with February.
+But hope is returning, in part because opportunities for remote work have been growing.
 Plus, with so many jobs shifting home, any stigma against employing remote workers is easing.
-“Overall, companies seem to be pleasantly surprised at how well remote work is working for them,” Reynolds says.
+“Overall, companies seem to be pleasantly surprised at how well remote work is working for them,” says Brie Reynolds, career development manager for FlexJobs.
 “So that's great.
 It is providing good solutions right now.”

-And working from home, in many ways, might be the smartest solution for older workers who tend to be more susceptible to severe cases of COVID-19, the illness caused by the new coronavirus.
-The good news is you can find an array of work-from-home jobs across all industries and at varying experience levels.
-Here are 19 work-from-home jobs currently hiring.
+Working from home has long been an appealing option for older adults.
+The good news is you can now find an array of work-from-home jobs across all industries and at varying experience levels.
+Here are 18 work-from-home jobs currently hiring.
 Estimated hourly pay is based on data from employers, PayScale.com and other sources.

 Average hourly pay: $9 to $23

-Everyone's homeschooled now, and teachers who can work remotely are in demand.
+Even though more schools are returning to in-person classes, teachers who can work remotely are still in demand.
 Whether you're looking to teach full time or part time, kindergarten or grad school, computer science or shoe tying, you can share your knowledge and talents by teaching online.

 Pay can vary widely, depending on what exactly you teach.
 For example, the median hourly pay is about $15 an hour for an elementary school teacher and $33 an hour for a postsecondary professor, according to PayScale.
 Outschool, a marketplace for online classes, says its teachers make $30 to $40 an hour, on average.